Doctoral Requirements (Graduate Studies)

 - Prepare the student for research or scholarly investigation in the chosen field of study.

 - Satisfy the credit-hour and residency requirement of the academic program.

 - Satisfy any special requirements (proficiency in foreign languages, collateral field, doctoral minor, other special research skills) imposed by the department or area program.

 - Satisfy the requirement for a minimum of 15 hours of MU coursework at the 8000/9000 level (exclusive of research, readings, and problems).

-The committee also recommends to the Associate Vice Chancellor for Graduate Studies, as part of the Plan of Study, any request for transfer of graduate credit.
+The committee also recommends to the Dean of the Graduate School, as part of the Plan of Study, any request for transfer of graduate credit.
 Changes to the plan of study should be submitted on the Plan of Study Course Substitution form.

 Doctoral Credit-Hour Requirement

-MU requires a minimum of 72 semester hours beyond the baccalaureate degree for the PhD and EdD degrees.
+MU requires a minimum of 72 credit hours beyond the baccalaureate degree for doctoral degrees.
 The student’s doctoral program committee must approve all course work used to satisfy the credit-hour requirement and may require additional course work beyond these minimums.

 The doctoral committee may recommend up to 30 hours of post-baccalaureate graduate credit from a regionally accredited university be transferred toward the total hours required for the doctoral degree.
 It is the responsibility of the doctoral committee to determine the appropriateness of course work for transfer credit.
-All requests for exceptions to this policy must be approved by the Associate Vice Chancellor for Graduate Studies.
+All requests for exceptions to this policy must be approved by the Dean of the Graduate School.

 Extension & Correspondence Credit in Doctoral Programs